keptn/lifecycle-toolkit/docs-new/docs/components/lifecycle-operator/deployment-flow.md

-If any pre-deployment evaluation or task fails, the `KeptnApp` issues an appropriate `*Errored` event and the deployment remains pending indefinitely, until further changes or external intervention
+If any pre-deployment evaluation or task fails, the `KeptnApp` issues an appropriate `*Errored` event and the deployment remains pending indefinitely, until further changes or external intervention.
 If all evaluations and tasks in a phase are successful, the `KeptnApp` issues the appropriate `*Succeeded` event and initiates the next phase.